 When I was about 5 years old, I got my first swimming lessons.
-I vaguely remember that at first I wasn’t enjoying it all.
+I vaguely remember that at first I wasn’t enjoying it at all.
 But when I was actually learning how to keep my head above the water and how to move in the direction I wanted, things got more interesting and rewarding.
 My swimming teacher and parents were encouraging me to keep up the good work so that I would be able to pass the examination that would grant me my swimming diploma.
 In hindsight, passing the examination and being granted my swimming diploma was the most significant achievement in my short life to date.
 I felt satisfied.

 But what does this small achievement tell me about my swimming capabilities?
 Continue reading “Why Scrum doesn’t make you agile”